mvolkmann/blog/src/lua.md

 mm.some_function(1, 2) -- some_function was passed 1 and 2
 ```

+By convention, module members whose names begin with an underscore
+are considered private.

 A Lua "package" is a collection of modules.

 ## Metatables